-The City of Seattle minimum wage is $16.39 for employers with more than 500 workers worldwide.
+The City of Seattle minimum wage hourly rate is $16.39 for employers with more than 500 workers worldwide.
 The minimum wage for smaller employers is $15.75.
 The minimum wage for hospitality and transportation workers is $16.34.

 Minimum wage laws in Washington will require an annual review of the wage starting January 1, 2021.
 The minimum wage must be increased to reflect the cost of living changes from the prior year.